Best Practices

 The temptation when reading a piece like this is to look for a single replacement for the built-in dashboard.
 That is the wrong shape.
 Retention, proactive detection, and business-impact correlation are three different problems that decompose onto three different parts of the stack.
 A warehouse handles historical retention well and is terrible at proactive detection.
 A CI check handles proactive detection well and has no view of retention.
 A tracing system handles user-impact correlation well and knows nothing about the database's internal metrics.

 What works in practice is picking the right tool per gap and letting each do its job.
-Datapace sits in the middle gap, the proactive one, and is explicit about it.
+Datapace is the context layer and security gateway for operations against production databases, and in this stack it sits in the middle gap, the proactive one.
 The argument for Datapace is not "stop using the Supabase dashboard," it is "add PR-time checks to the loop so the worst class of regressions never lands in production to begin with."

 A note on when to graduate